UltraWyatt/NovaDNSPullRequest/README.md

-# AstralDNS
+# NovaDNS Blocklist

-import this into PiHole
-if you wanna import as adlist you need https://github.com/mmotti/pihole-regex else just manually copy it into blacklist
+## This is the blocklist we utilize to run our DNS Service NovaDNS.
+You can import this into pihole with "pihole-regex" or you can manually type it into Adguard Home.